mlevison/mlevison/src/content/glossary/Unit Testing.md

 ```
 - **Repeatable** - Both **Deterministic** (same result every time they're run) and **Clean** (they don't leave messes behind on the filesystem or database)
 - **Isolated** - Tests should not rely on the order they're run in, nor should they rely on a previous test to leave the system (filesystem, database, ...) in a known state.
-## Test Smells
+## Test Smells <!-- Will readers understand what this means -->
 - Logic in tests
 - Tests with no assertions
-- Multiple Lines to Assert a Single thing
+- Multiple lines to assert a single thing

-*Not everything written in UnitTest tool (i.e. JUnit, NUnit, Jest or ...)  is a Unit Test.
+*Not everything written in UnitTest tool (e.g. JUnit, NUnit, Jest or ...)  is a Unit Test.
 These tools have a good test runner, IDE Integration, test reporting and support from CI tools.
 So other types of tests are often automated with these tools: API Tests; Integration Tests and even BDD style Acceptance Tests.
 To improve clarity and keep the unit tests clear, it is a good idea to organize them into separate groups or folders.*
-<<<<<<< HEAD

 ## Resource Links:
 - Choosing the right JavaScript testing tool